(855) 575-6376

 Mesothelioma and Malignant Pleural Effusion

 Pleural effusion could be a sign of an asbestos-related disease.
 Malignant pleural effusion (MPE) is often associated with cancers such as mesothelioma, and it signifies a poor prognosis due to its incurable nature.
+Mesothelioma is one of several pleural diseases that can lead to malignant pleural effusion.
 This might be the case if you have scar tissues accumulating on the pleura of the lungs from asbestos as a source of irritation.
 You might have scarring of the pleura from asbestos particles rubbing against the tissues and irritating them over time.
 The inflammation, scarring, and swelling from asbestos irritation could be enough to thicken the pleura and cause respiratory issues.
 Pleural thickening can worsen and spread to other parts of the lungs after each inundation of fluid.

 Pleural effusion could also point to other types of cancer spreading to the lining of the lungs.
 Cancer cells from lung, breast, ovarian, cervical, or uterine cancers could block the normal flow of fluids in the pleura.
 This can cause a buildup of excess fluids, along with symptoms of pleural effusion.
 Leukemia and melanoma could also cause pleural effusion, as can common cancer treatments such as chemotherapy and radiation therapy.